derinil/calm/NOTES.md

 [mp4 @ 0x111e09b40] pts has no value
 - converting the h264 to mp4 messes up with the colors, use yuv for compression
 - building takes way too long, figure out why
+    - maybe install the libraries so they can be cached?
+    - could be the system_sdk thing, install that too?